Get exclusive member benefits & effect social change. Join Today

-Leptospirosis is difficult to diagnose because the symptoms are very similar to other types of illnesses, such as the flu.
+If you develop a mild case of leptospirosis, it may be difficult to diagnose.
+The symptoms tend to resemble those of other conditions, such as the flu.
 Weil’s disease is easier to diagnose because the symptoms are more severe.

-If left untreated, the infection can lead to kidney failure, liver failure, or heart failure.
-Death can occur in rare cases.
-Mortality is greatly reduced with prompt antibiotic treatment.
+If left untreated, Weil’s disease can lead to kidney failure, liver failure, or heart failure.
+In rare cases, it may result in death.

 Written by: Jacquelyn Cafasso